 OLD-TIME MANDOLIN I (Wayne Erbsen)

 Old-time mandolin for beginners.
-We’ll play lead and backup to your favorite old-time songs and tunes, learn to create your own licks and fills and discover many of the tricks of improvising.
+In this fun class, we’ll play lead and backup to your favorite old-time songs and tunes, learn to create your own licks and fills, and discover many of the tricks of improvising.

 MOUNTAIN DULCIMER I (Don Pedi)